rainbowgeeks/rainbowgeeks.github.io/index.md

 ```

 # User Guide
-The following mockup pages will serve as a basis for the final implementation of the project.
+The following pages will serve as a representation of the final implementation of the project.

 ## Landing Page
 <img src="doc/image/landing-page-m4.png">